dagger/dagger/docs/getting-started/tutorial/1201-ci-environment.md

 ---
 slug: /1201/ci-environment
-displayed_sidebar: '0.2'
+displayed_sidebar: "0.2"
 ---

-# Integrating with your CI environment
+# Integrate with your CI environment

 [Once you have Dagger running locally](/1200/local-dev), it's easy to use Dagger with any CI environment (no migration required) to run the same Dagger pipelines.
 Any CI environment with Docker pre-installed works with Dagger out of the box.